Treboder/SelfHealingArchitectureExercises/lesson-3-cloud-automation/README.md

            1. key: `Name`
            2. value: `auto-scaled-instances`
         6. ![as_launch_tpl.png](starter/exercise-2/imgs/as_launch_tpl.png)
-6. Create and autoscaling group to use the launch template
+6. Create and autoscaling group to use the `Launch Template`
    1. Navigate to the  `EC2 -> Auto Scaling -> Auto Scaling Groups` menu
    2. Create an autoscaling group configuration called `scaling-events`
        1. associate it with the launch template `scaling-events`